ouillie/terminalle/README.md

-A modern, extremely minimalist fullscreen "drop-down" terminal emulator that supports transparency.
+A modern, extremely minimalist, fullscreen "drop-down" terminal emulator that supports transparency.
 Use [dbus](https://www.freedesktop.org/wiki/Software/dbus/) (installed by default in Gnome and KDE) to toggle window visibility or quit.